mlabs-haskell/religant-integration-example/README.md

 }
 ```

-at the top of the blueprint where you wish to use the Religant Oracle method.
+at the top of the source file containing the component where you wish to use the Religant Oracle method.

 __SECOND__: You must __declare the component's API__ using an `extern_blueprint!` macro __inside of your blueprint module__: